Biafra

+The Nigerian military attempted to reclaim the territory of Biafra, resulting in the beginning of the Nigerian Civil War.
+Biafra was officially recognized as a sovereign and independent country by Gabon, Haiti, Côte d'Ivoire, Tanzania, and Zambia while receiving de facto recognition and covert military support from France, Portugal, Israel, South Africa, and Rhodesia.
+After nearly three years of war, during which around two million Biafran civilians died, president Ojukwu fled into exile in the Ivory Coast as the Nigerian military approached the capital of Biafra.
+Philip Effiong became the second president of Biafra, overseeing the surrender of Biafran forces to Nigeria.

-Igbo nationalism emerged immediately after the end of the civil war and it became more militant since the 1990s, calling for the revival of Biafra.
-Various Biafran secessionist groups have emerged such as the Indigenous People of Biafra, the Movement for the Actualization of the Sovereign State of Biafra, and the Biafra Zionist Front.
+Igbo nationalism became a strong political and social force after the civil war.
+It has grown more militant since the 1990s, calling for the independence of the Biafran people and the establishment of their state.
+Various Biafran secessionist groups have emerged, such as the Indigenous People of Biafra, the Movement for the Actualization of the Sovereign State of Biafra, and the Biafra Zionist Front.

-History and etymology
+History

 Early modern maps of Africa from the 15th to the 19th centuries, drawn from accounts written by explorers and travellers, show references to Biafar, Biafara, Biafra, and Biafares.
 According to the maps, the European travellers used the word Biafara to describe the region of today's West Cameroon, including an area around today's Equatorial Guinea.
-The German publisher Johann Heinrich Zedler, in his encyclopedia of 1731, published the exact geographical location of the capital of Biafara, namely alongside the river Rio dos Camaroes in today's Cameroon, underneath 6 degrees 10 min latitude.
+Between 1731 and 1754, German bookseller and publisher Johann Heinrich Zedler published his encyclopedia Grosses vollständiges Universal-Lexicon, in which he mentioned the exact geographical location of the capital of Biafara, namely alongside the river Rio dos Camaroes in today's Cameroon, at a latitude of 6 degrees 10 minutes.
 The words Biafara and Biafares also appear on maps from the 18th century in the area around Senegal and Gambia.

-In his personal writings from his travels, a Rev. Charles W. Thomas defined the locations of islands in the Bight of Biafra as "between the parallels of longitude 5° and 9° East and latitude 4° North and 2° South".
+In his personal writings from his travels, the Rev. Charles W. Thomas defined the locations of islands in the Bight of Biafra as "between the parallels of longitude 5° and 9° East and latitude 4° North and 2° South."